laravel/docs/passport.md

 When receiving authorization requests, Passport will automatically display a template to the user allowing them to approve or deny the authorization request.
 If they approve the request, they will be redirected back to the `redirect_uri` that was specified by the consuming application.
 The `redirect_uri` must match the `redirect` URL that was specified when the client was created.

 If you would like to customize the authorization approval screen, you may publish Passport's views using the `vendor:publish` Artisan command.
-The published views will be placed in `resources/views/vendor/passport`:
+The published views will be placed in the `resources/views/vendor/passport` directory:

     php artisan vendor:publish --tag=passport-views